smart-data-models/dataModel.PointOfInterest/PointOfInterest/doc/spec.md

       x-ngsi:
         type: Property
     type:
-      description: Property.
-NGSI Entity type.
+      description: NGSI Entity type.
 It has to be PointOfInterest
       enum:
         - PointOfInterest
       type: string
       x-ngsi:
         type: Property
     wardId:
-      description: Property.
-Ward ID of the entity corresponding to this observation.
+      description: Ward ID of the entity corresponding to this observation
       type: string
       x-ngsi:
         type: Property
     zoneId:
-      description: Property.
-Zone ID of the entity corresponding to this observation.
+      description: Zone ID of the entity corresponding to this observation
       type: string
       x-ngsi:
         type: Property
     zoneName:
-      description: Property.
-Zone name of the entity corresponding to this observation.
+      description: Zone name of the entity corresponding to this observation
       type: string
       x-ngsi:
         type: Property